wwcodemanila/WWCodeManila-Python/docs/getting_started/warm_up.md

 - What does the `print()` do?
 - What does the `.format()` do?
 - What is the magic of the `#` symbol?

-And add more!

-## Getting crazy?
-Need help?
-If you have questions, please feel free to ask and participate on our [Gitter group](https://gitter.im/WWCodeManila/Python).